MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/certificate-based-authentication-fails-on-ios.md

 ---
 title: Certificate-based authentication for iOS fails to prompt for user certificates
-description: Fixes an issue that federated users on iOS devices cannot use Certificate Based Authentication (CBA) to authenticate.
+description: Fixes an issue that federated users on iOS devices cannot use Certificate-Based Authentication (CBA) to authenticate.
 author: lucciz
 ms.author: v-zolu
 manager: dcscontentpm